Tim Cook: Coding Languages Were 'Too Geeky' For Students Until We Invented Swift - Slashdot

 I think Tim Cook is just publicizing Apple.

 Back when I was a PhD student, I came across a study showing that about 10% of the population naturally uses hierarchies in their mental model of structure.
 This came up in the context of HCI research, where you find things like filesystem hierarchies that make complete sense to some people and are largely incomprehensible to others.
 This was one of the reasons for iTunes' early success (before version 5, when they completely screwed up the UI): music was in a flat library, with arbitrary filters.
-You co
+You could filter by album, artist, or genre independently, there was no hierarchical structure.
+Geeks said 'why would I need this, I already have my music in a music/{genre}/{artist}/{album}/ hierarchy, people too stupid to understand that shouldn't use computers'.

+Why am I talking about this?
+Because almost all mainstream programming languages implicitly adopt hierarchical structures.
+We have namespaces containing classes containing instance variables and methods.
+We have nested scopes.
+We have call stacks of subroutines (though coroutines are starting to come back into fashion).

+So what makes Swift different?
+Absolutely nothing.
+It has a load of marketing behind it, but structurally it is no different from any other Algol family language with some Smalltalk influence.
+It requires thinking in precisely the same way as Objective-C or Java, it just spells some of the things differently.
+And it is both more verbose slower than Objective-C++ for pretty much every task.

 Coding is cool bro!
 (Score:5, Funny)